greenpeace/gpes-test-visualisations/README.md

 ### Develop interactive pieces and test them in many sites

+First **[download a zip file with this tool](https://github.com/greenpeace/gpes-test-visualisations/archive/master.zip)** and unzip it.
+Now rename your new `gpes-test-visualisations-master` folder to the name of your project.

-To develop an html interactive, please modify the html, css and js files in the `_includes/media-1/` or `_includes/media-2/`folders.
+To develop an html interactive, please **modify the html, css and js files** in the `_includes/media-1/` or `_includes/media-2/`folders.
 Jekyll will insert them in the test templates so you have an approximate preview how it will look like in each template.

 Use `jekyll build` to build the final files and `jekyll serve` to tun a test server in your computer with the IP+port: http://127.0.0.1:4000